-Along the (avenue) Avenida de Diogo Leite and Avenida de Ramos Pinto you’ll find several Port wine cellars that can be visited on guided tours.
+Along the avenue Avenida de Diogo Leite and Avenida de Ramos Pinto you’ll find several Port wine cellars that can be visited on guided tours.
 The most famous cellars are Burmester, Cálem, Sandeman, Ramos Pinto, Ferreira, Taylor’s Port and Graham’s Port Lodge.

-Since 2013 I’ve visited several Port wine cellars, but the one I enjoyed the most was Graham’s Port Lodge, located on the slopes of Cais de Gaia, 1.5 km on foot from Luis bridge.
+Since 2013 I’ve visited several Port wine cellars, but the one I enjoyed the most was Graham’s Port Lodge, located on the slopes of Cais de Gaia, 1.5 km on foot from Luis I bridge.

-The guided tours at Graham’s Port Lodge are more expensive (starting at 15 €) than the average of those of the cellars located at the avenues mentioned above but I guarantee that the experience will be worth your while!
+The guided tours at Graham’s Port Lodge are more expensive (starting at 15 €) than the average of those to the cellars located at the avenues mentioned above but I guarantee that the experience will be worth your while!

 Throughout the guided tour to this property, you’ll have the opportunity to discover the history behind these cellars and Douro Valley where Graham’s wineries and vineyards are located (you can visit them on a tour to Douro) and then visit the cellars where the wine ages.

 The tour ends with a tasting of 3 different types of wine while enjoying the amazing view over Douro and Porto.

 As in most Port wine cellars, you’ll have to leave the property through the shop so that you can purchase wines produced by Graham’s.

 Apart from the guided tour to their cellars, Graham’s has one of the best restaurants in Porto region (VINUM Restaurant) and a wine bar where you can admire the view over Porto while enjoying some appetisers and a fine Port.